TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Acknowledgements

 \section{Acknowledgements}

 J. T. Fry is supported by the National Science Foundation Graduate Research Fellowship under Grant No. 2141064.
+A. Li's work is supported by his startup grant.
 This material is based upon work supported by the National Science Foundation under Grant No. 2110720.
 We would like to thank San Diego Supercomputer Center~(SDSC) and Open Science Data Federation~(OSDF) for the data storage space and open access infrastructure.
+OSDF is funded under National Science Foundation under Grant No. 2030508, 2331480, and 2112167.
 We'd like to thank Frank Wuerthwein for many insightful discussions and offering the OSDF storage space, as well as Fabio Andrijauskas for the technical support.
 The computation of this project was conducted on SDSC Expanse cluster as well as MIT's subMIT cluster.
 We would also like to thank Joshua Foster for his invaluable contributions to the axion analysis.